-IHI defines corporate governance as a system that as-

-sures sustainable growth and maximization of corporate

-value by enhancing management efficiency so that IHI

-can leverage its innate capabilities to the fullest extent

-possible.
-To achieve this, IHI targets efficient and appro-

-priate internal decision-making by clearly separating management monitoring and supervisory functions from the business execution function.
-Furthermore, by establishing the relevant internal rules and building a system to administer them, IHI ensures appropriate operations ernance, aiming to earn the trust and support of its shareholders and other stakeholders over the long term.
+IHI defines corporate governance as a system that assures sustainable growth and maximization of corporate value by enhancing management efficiency so that IHI can leverage its innate capabilities to the fullest extent possible.
+To achieve this, IHI targets efficient and appropriate internal decision-making by clearly separating management monitoring and supervisory functions from the business execution function.
+Furthermore, by establishing the relevant internal rules and building a system to administer them, IHI ensures appropriate operations across the entire Group.

+IHI promotes constant improvement of its corporate governance, aiming to earn the trust and support of its shareholders and other stakeholders over the long term.